Trauma Informed Care in Nursing

 Clear and Consistent

 Realistic expectations are understood when given in clear and consistent language.
-This will also foster trust especially if the entire healthcare team is on the same page and vocalizing the same message, consistency.
+This will also foster trust, especially if the entire healthcare team is on the same page, vocalizing the same message, and is consistent.
 Using language that the patient understands is also paramount.
 Avoiding medical terminology and acronyms also builds trust as the patient knows that the nurse has made it their priority that the patient understands their plan of care.

 Universal Precaution

-Finally, trauma informed care needs to be a universal precaution regardless of if the patient’s past trauma history is known or not.
+Finally, trauma-informed care needs to be a universal precaution regardless of whether the patient’s past trauma history is known or not.
 By treating all patients as if they had experienced past trauma, those who have will be more apt to share the experience.

 Also, nurses will be less likely to start the re-traumatization cycle by inadvertently triggering an episode.
-It will help treat the patient without relying on the patient to disclose something that they may not yet feel comfortable sharing.
+It will help treat the patient without relying on them to disclose something they may not yet feel comfortable sharing.
 (3)

 Ask yourself...